 Flying is incredibly dehydrating.
 Make sure to drink plenty of water the day of, and day after your flight as well as throughout the flight.
 Because alcohol is also dehydrating, make sure to avoid it.

-We like to use essential oils to set our mood during a flight, and distract from unavoidable smells on the plane.
+I like to use essential oils to set our mood during a flight, and distract from unavoidable smells on the plane.
 Lavender and other sleep blends are nice to set the tone for sleep, and a bright cheery oil will help you feel more awake when it’s time to go.
-We roll them on our wrists and behind our ears like perfume.
+I roll them on our wrists and behind our ears like perfume.

 For flights longer than 5 hours we always wear compression socks.
 They prevent your feet and lower legs from swelling so you are more comfortable when you land.